huggingface/hub-docs/tasks/src/tabular-regression/about.md

 - **Filling Missing Values**:
   - In real-world applications, due to human error or other reasons, some of the input values can be missing or there might not be any recorded data.
-  - Considering the example above, say the shopkeeper's watch was broken and they forgot to calculate the `hours` for which the shop was open.
-This will lead to a missing value in their dataset.

 ## Metrics Used